 1. Live Street Art

-Many people say that, no matter how many times they come to Hanoi Old Quarter Market, they are never bored as each time, they find a new aspect of Hanoi and have a new list of things to do at this lovely area, the fresh feeling is always maintained.
+Many people say that, no matter how many times they come to Hanoi Old Quarter Market, they are never bored as each time, they find a new aspect of Hanoi and have a new list of things to do at this lovely area in Hanoi, the fresh feeling is always maintained.
 And, one thing that contributes largely to maintaining that “fresh feeling” is evidently the free-style music performances that take place every night during the market’s opening days.

 Hanoi Old Quarter is the paradise for amateur artists who want to live with their passion in their own way, without having to cope with any judgement.
 At this special market, the only thing you need to be a performer is confidence.
 If you are confident enough, you can set a booth at wherever you want and live with your dream in whatever way you are interested in.
 Many famous artists have started their careers by just a night freely doing art at Hanoi Old Quarter Market like that.